 - 3 pimento peppers

-- 2 tbsp water or more if needed
+- 2 tablespoons water or more if needed

 - Simply place all of the ingredients in a food processor, and blitz until you get a paste.